-Development proposals for new 'B' class employment development, offices, research and development, light industrial, general industrial, and storage and distribution, and/or to improve the quality of accommodation, the environment and intensify the use of existing employment sites will be supported where the following criteria are met:
+Development proposals for new offices, research and development, light industrial, general industrial, and storage and distribution, and/or to improve the quality of accommodation, the environment and intensify the use of existing employment sites will be supported where the following criteria are met:

 - 1. Any increase in traffic can be accommodated by the transport network; and - 2.
-Satisfactory vehicular access, parking and maneuvering space can be provided; and

-- The proposal would not result in significant adverse impact on the amenity of neighbouring uses, particularly residential properties and it would not place unreasonable operational restrictions on adjacent existing or allocated land uses; and - 4.
+Satisfactory vehicular access, parking and manoeuvring space can be provided; and - 3.
+The proposal would not result in significant adverse impact on the amenity of neighbouring uses, particularly residential properties and it would not place unreasonable operational restrictions on adjacent existing or allocated land uses; and - 4.
 The scale and design of the proposal is compatible with the character of the location; and - 5.
 It would not result in unacceptable adverse environmental impacts, for example in terms of noise, air, water, soil or light pollution; and - 6.
-Provision is made for the delivery of efficient and effective commercial wastecollection services.
+Provision is made for the delivery of efficient and effective commercial waste collection services.

-Proposals for limited non-B class development outside these uses will be supported where they are genuinely ancillary / complementary to the primary use of the site for B class uses.
+Proposals for limited development outside these uses will be supported where they are genuinely ancillary / complementary to the primary use of the site.
 Where such uses are defined as 'main town centres uses', they will be considered in the context of Adopted JCS Policy SD2 'Retail and City / Town Centres'.